How to Calculate the Patent Box Benefit

 Calculating the Patent Box Deduction

 The effect of the Patent Box legislation is to reduce the profit on which UK Corporation Tax is payable.
-The calculated total relevant profits (RP) from Step 7 are multiplied by the relevant main rate of Corporation Tax (MR) minus the special IP rate of Corporation Tax (IPR, 10%) divided by the main rate of Corporation Tax. i.e.:
+The calculated total relevant profits (RP) from Step 7 are multiplied by either the main rate of Corporation Tax, or the small profits rate if applicable (AR) minus the special IP rate of Corporation Tax (IPR, 10%) divided by the main rate of Corporation Tax. i.e.:

 This leads to a Patent Box deduction which is subtracted from the taxable profits before the amount of UK Corporation Tax is calculated at the relevant main rate.